RoseBlair/burger/README.md

 This app uses handlebars, jQuery, Node, sequel, and Express.

+#Demo

-To play, click this link to be directed to Heroku: https://stormy-forest-77969.herokuapp.com/
+To play demo, click this link: https://stormy-forest-77969.herokuapp.com/